Board of Directors

 Richard was reappointed for a second three-year term of office until 17 November 2022.

-Margaret Gildea, Non-Executive Director & Senior Independent Director
+Margaret Gildea, Non-Executive Director & Senior Independent Director, Chair of the Trust’s Quality and Safeguarding Committee.

 Margaret Gildea was appointed as Non-Executive Director on 7 September 2016.